jordanchude/react-task-app/notes.md

 - Use react snippets when possible (e.g. 'rafce' arrow function)
 - Don't need "import React from 'react'" in function components (but do with classes
 - Default props are in App.js
+- Put props into imported components, then edit component to accept  props